Kevin Winter/Getty Images

-After the intoxicated singer was jailed Tuesday, club-crawling locals are wondering: Can someone really get arrested for being drunk in the passenger seat?
+Christina Aguilera’s early morning arrest was the talk of the town Tuesday, but it also had club-crawling locals wondering: Can someone really get arrested for being drunk in the passenger seat?